Dr Rosemarie Lynass

 - Cognitive behavioural therapy (CBT)

-Sessions last 50 minutes and are £70.
-Concessions are available for full-time students.
+Sessions last 50 minutes and are £80.
+Concessions are available for self-funding full-time students.

 Maps & Directions